 We have a securities lending program whereby securities are loaned to third parties, primarily brokerage firms and commercial banks.
 We obtain collateral, usually cash, from the borrower, which must be returned to the borrower when the loaned securities are returned to us.
-Under our securities lending program, we were liable for cash collateral under our control of \$3.7 billion and \$3.1 billion at December 31, 2020 and 2019, respectively.
-Of these amounts, \$937 million and \$1.3 billion at December 31, 2020 and 2019, respectively, were on open, meaning that the related loaned security could be returned to us on the next business day requiring the immediate return of cash collateral we hold.
-The estimated fair value of the securities on loan related to the cash collateral on open at December 31, 2020 was \$920 million, primarily comprised of U.S. government and agency securities that, if put back to us, could be immediately sold to satisfy the cash requirement.
+Under our securities lending program, we were liable for cash collateral under our control of \$3.1 billion and \$3.6 billion at December 31, 2019 and 2018, respectively.
+Of these amounts, \$1.3 billion and \$1.5 billion at December 31, 2019 and 2018, respectively, were on open, meaning that the related loaned security could be returned to us on the next business day requiring the immediate return of cash collateral we hold.
+The estimated fair value of the securities on loan related to the cash collateral on open at December 31, 2019 was \$1.2 billion, all of which were U.S. government and agency securities which, if put back to us, could be immediately sold to satisfy the cash requirement.
 See Note 6 of the Notes to the Consolidated Financial Statements.